MorCosta/Portfolio/README.md

 # Portfolio.

 ## Description.
 In this project, I worked to create my own personal Portfolio.
-Here i coolect, and I will collect all my works/projects, so that anyone will be able to view them in a simple and quick way.
+Here i collect, and I will collect all my works/projects, so that anyone will be able to view them in a simple and quick way.

 ## Installation
 N/A